Tips for Taps Blog

 Can Water Be Radioactive?

-We are concerned about naturally occurring radiation and additional radioactive particles that enter water from rock formations near mining sites, nuclear power plants, or laboratories.
+Yes.
+Water can become radioactive when it has been contaminated by naturally occurring radiation and additional radioactive particles from rock formations near mining sites, nuclear power plants, or laboratories.

 Radon, in particular, occurs in gaseous form in soils and can dissolve into groundwater or enter homes as a gas through the basement.
 Exposure to radon in air is far more dangerous than radon in water.
 However, high levels of radon in drinking water may be indicative of elevated radon in air, and may be cause for concern.